Jygsaw/solace-candidate-assignment-main/DISCUSSION.md

       has health issues
 [ ] replace search form elements with open source libraries
     - a11y compliance takes a lot of work
+[ ] investigate fuzzy search for advocate filtering
+    - users may not know the exact spelling of complex medical terms
+    - showing fuzzy matches or adjacent terms, such as radiology and x-ray, could improve usability
 [ ] implement localization
     - non-English speakers would also benefit tremendously from advocates